liu1084/filter-webpage/README.md

-#How to download all of website and filter web page fields to database?
+#How to download all pages of a website and filter web page fields to database?

 1. download a website using wget